AndersGiovanni/worker_vs_gpt/README.md

 ### Data Augmentation

-In `src/worker_vs_gpt/conf/config_prompt_augmentation.yaml` you find the configuration file with three variables to change:
+In `src/worker_vs_gpt/conf/config_prompt_augmentation.yaml` you find the configuration file with variables to change:

 ```yaml
 model: vicuna # can be gpt-3.5-turbo or gpt-4